Niche Keyword Research for Small Businesses [Free Tools]

 Of course when it comes to organic reach optimization for Google you need to focus!

-You’re not optimizing for an international corporation?
+You’re not optimizing the site of an international corporation?
 Then make sure to focus on a very tight niche – at first at least.

 Go after a select few keywords that are both not too competitive but still in relatively high demand.